SheEagle/A-Fair-Made-Twice/README.md

-# Museum Multi-Discourse Semantic System
+# A Fair Made Twice

+## Constructing, Unmaking, and Remaking the 1867 Paris Exposition

+**A Fair Made Twice** is a digital humanities and curatorial experiment that revisits the 1867 Paris Exposition not as a fixed historical event, but as something constructed twice.
+The first construction took place in 1867, when objects, nations, technologies, and cultures were arranged into an official spectacle of progress, order, and imperial display.
+The second construction happens now, through a digital system that gathers, reorganizes, and reinterprets the traces left behind by catalogues, reports, expert commentary, visual records, and personal experiences.

+Rather than presenting the exposition as a complete or neutral archive, the project moves through three overlapping worlds:

+- **The Official World**, where objects are named, classified, and authorized.
+- **The Staged World**, where exhibition design, expert commentary, and institutional interpretation produce meaning.
+- **The Lived World**, where visitors encounter the fair through memory, movement, fatigue, wonder, confusion, and omission.

+Across these worlds, the same object may appear differently: celebrated in one space, analyzed in another, forgotten or misread in a third.

+By making these shifts visible, **A Fair Made Twice** does not attempt to recover a single truth of the 1867 Paris Exposition.
+Instead, it asks how exhibitions become history, how archives preserve some voices while silencing others, and how every act of digital reconstruction is also an act of choice.
+The project invites viewers to see the world's fair not simply as a past event to be revisited, but as a layered, unfinished construction, one that continues to be made, unmade, and remade through the ways we look at it today.

+## System Overview

-This project turns long-form museum source texts into discourse-aware, view-specific exhibit representations for retrieval, clustering, visualization, and downstream curatorial systems.
-It uses Docker Qdrant for vector search and Ollama for query generation, metadata translation, and chunk-level extraction.
-PDF-to-Markdown parsing can run through MinerU and is cached locally before chunking and indexing.
+This repository implements the local semantic pipeline and browser demo behind **A Fair Made Twice**.
+It turns long-form museum source texts into discourse-aware, view-specific exhibit representations for retrieval, extraction, clustering, visualization, audio narration, and downstream curatorial systems.
+It uses Docker Qdrant for vector search, local/Ollama or Gemini-compatible LLM calls for generation and extraction, MinerU for PDF-to-Markdown parsing, and cached local outputs for reproducible visualization.

 ## What The System Models

-The pipeline keeps three discourse channels separate:
+The pipeline keeps three discourse channels separate and maps them into the three curatorial worlds:

-- `official`
+- `official` -> **The Official World**
-- `personal`
-- `institutional`
+- `institutional` -> **The Staged World**
+- `personal` -> **The Lived World**

-It then builds five semantic views for each discourse:
+It then builds five semantic views for each world:

 - `technical`
 - `category`